-A recent report uncovered startling trends in ransomware attacks:
+A recent report uncovered startling trends in ransomware attack 2020:

 - The frequency with which they occur